 Optional Activity #1: Reflect & Connect

 Pause for a moment and think about your interests and who you are right now as a young adult.
 You may have interests that both are and are not related to your major or future career.
-Your peer mentor is a fantastic resource to help you find clubs and organizations that can connect to your interest.
+Your peer mentor is a fantastic resource to help you find clubs and organizations that can connect to your interests.

 Athletics and Intramural Sports